benmandrew/sable/README.md

 The simulation can either run in real-time in a window, or as a one-shot.
 For the latter, this can either produce a BMP image, or write the final values to the terminal.

-(In the examples below, custom flags are used.
-These can be inspected using the `--help` flag.)
+(In the examples below, custom flags are used but not shown.
+They can be inspected using the `--help` flag.)

 ```sh
 $ sable realtime